 New gardeners are taught that friable, loamy soil is great for their garden because it retains water, but drains easily.
 While gardening does not require an advanced degree, some terms, like moist well-draining soil and even loam, can leave you scratching your head.
-We all know you need great soil to grow great plants, but what is this magical loamy soil, those garden books say you should aim for?
+We all know you need great soil to grow great plants, but what is this magical loamy soil so many gardening books say you should aim for?

 Every gardener quickly learns that good soil is vital for a healthy, productive garden.
 Good soil means the soil has the right nutrients for feeding the plants and a texture that holds water long enough for plant roots to access it, but well-draining enough that the roots are not sitting in water.
 Without good soil, your plants will struggle to survive and you will be constantly feeding and watering them, to compensate for the poor soil.
 Improving your garden soil is not a quick job, but it will pay you back with multiple benefits.
 The best soil texture for growing plants is what is called "loam".

 What is Loam?